uyuni-project/uyuni-rfc/accepted/0000-caasp-nodes.md

 Any node of a CaaS Platform cluster can be registered to Uyuni/SUSE Manager.
 Registering a CaaS Platform node to Uyuni/SUSE Manager brings the following notable advantages:

-- The user can see the patch level status of the CaaS Platform nodes (at the packages level, not at the container level - the latter is called "[container staging](https://confluence.suse.com/display/~dmacvicar/Container+Staging+Breakout)" and it is outside of the scope of this RFC)
+- The user can see the patch level status of the CaaS Platform nodes (at the packages level, not at the container level)
 - The user can perform configuration management operations using Salt from Uyuni/SUSE Manager
-- The user can assign a different set of channels (with channel staging and/or CLM filters) to different clusters and manually control from Uyuni/SUSE Manager which version of CaaS Platform gets automatically installed in its CaaSP clusters<sup>1</sup>.
+- The user can assign a different set of channels (with channel staging and/or CLM filters) to different clusters and manually control from Uyuni/SUSE Manager which version of CaaS Platform gets automatically installed in its CaaSP clusters.

-However, if the user does some specific operations on any node of the cluster via Uyuni/SUSE Manager or via plain Salt, the cluster may result temporarily or permanently unusable or broken.
+As soon as the node is registered to Uyuni/SUSE Manager, the user can issue Salt commands or Uyuni/SUSE Manager actions.
+Some of those operations may render the cluster temporarily or permanently unusable.
-The whole idea behind this RFC is not to educate the final user in dealing with a CaaS Platform cluster, but rather to prevent any breakage in the operating cluster by issuing operations considered safe for usual systems.

-NOTE: the term "operation" in this RFC refers to any Salt command issued on a minion or any action issued on a system by Uyuni/SUSE Manager.

-This RFC describes how Uyuni/SUSE Manager can prevent the user to perform these kinds of actions on the CaaS Platform nodes.
+This RFC will describe a way to protect the user from issuing those operations while still guaranteeing the benefits described above.

 # Detailed design
 [design]: #detailed-design